 |Baked Lasagna and Ziti|

-We maintain a "PEANUT/TREE NUT FREE" policy throughout our campus which means we do not serve or offer any nuts or products that contain nuts or nut oil as an ingredient.
-(Soy is the most common peanut substitute such as in soy "peanut" butter and soy-based snack bars.)
+We maintain a “PEANUT/TREE NUT – FREE” policy throughout our camp which means we do not serve or offer any nuts or products that contain nuts or nut oil as an ingredient.
+This includes pistachios, almonds, pecans, coconuts, among others.
+(Soy is the most common peanut substitute such as in soy “peanut” butter and soy-based snack bars.)

-Furthermore, no peanut or tree nut products are permitted to be brought into camp or provided as gifts/treats.
-Candy products that contain nuts or are produced on machinery that processes candy which contains nuts are not offered or permitted in camp.
-We also do not offer any foods that contain sesame oil and do not serve any shellfish.
+Furthermore, no peanut or tree nut products are permitted to be brought into camp or provided as gifts/treats during the summer.
+Products that contain nuts, or are produced on machinery/facilities that also process food and/or candy which contains nuts, are also not offered or permitted.
+We review food labels on a regular basis and will not serve food products where peanuts, tree nuts or sesame are noted.
+We also do not serve any shellfish.

 References are available from our group of special diet need camper families upon request.